csstools/postcss-plugins/plugins/css-has-pseudo/INSTALL.md

 npm install grunt-postcss css-has-pseudo --save-dev
 ```

-Use [CSS Has Pseudo] in your Gruntfile:
+Use [PostCSS Has Pseudo] in your Gruntfile:

 ```js
 const postcssHasPseudo = require('css-has-pseudo');